getappmap/appmap-js/docs/reference/vscode.md

 ### Code Objects

 All the HTTP server requests, SQL queries, packages, classes, and functions that are present in an AppMap are listed here in a tree view.
 You can navigate through these code objects to see what's present in your project.
-Click on any code object to open the AppMaps that contain it.
+Click on any code object to open the AppMap Diagram that contains it.

 ## "Run with AppMap" for Java